 Protest committee should give redress based on the position of the affected competitor in the race at the moment of the incident, taking into account how long before the finish the incident happened, and resolving any doubt on position against him.

-c) If the incident happens with no other, or only few races sailed on that day, redress is likely to be based on points equal to the average of the competitor's points in all races in the series, except the race in question.
-E.g. for a redress in the qualifying series, the races of the qualifying series, for a redress in a single series, average points of all races of the single series.
+- If the incident happens with no other, or only few races sailed on that day, redress is likely to be based on points equal to the average of the competitor's points in all races in the series, except the race in question.
+E.g. for a redress in the qualifying series, the races of the qualifying series; for a redress in a single series, average points of all races of the single series.
+Any carried forward positions, points or scores shall be disregarded.

 Any average points calculation will include discarded scores.